momochi000/typewar/README.md

 ## CURRENT

-ISSUES CLEAR FROM A QUICK PLAY AFTER BEING AWAY FOR A WHILE (make stories out of these):
-+ Text line breaks rather than displays in line.
-+ Need to distinguish between player text frags and enemy text frags (story exists)
-+ Need to handle backspace (it goes back in the browser history)
-+ At battle end, should display a battle over scene
-+ At some point keyboard input stops being handled

 #### BUG: Player/enemy health switches places
 #### Handle dashes
-#### BUG: there is a bug where the input manager stops accepting inputs.
-  * Try to trigger this bug and investigate.
-This may be related to not releasing keyboard focus.
+#### BUG: backspace triggers back in the browser
 #### BUG: player/enemy health switches places.
   * Whoever takes more damage appears on the right
+#### Improve the way text fragments display, make them show spaces properly
+  Don't show incorrect characters, just flash red or something.
+Maybe have a counter increment on it instead.
 #### BUG: when multiple fragments are 'active' deactivate any that get a wrong input
+#### Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..
 #### Use a different attack animation from slime (something more visible)
-#### Tweak balance so that text flies at the player more smoothly (from the npc)
 #### Hook up the player character to retrieve data from the server including a vocabulary
+#### Create a battle over scene for the winner
 #### Gather stats on player typing.
   * Create an object for each keypress with a timestamp.
 Send back to server and save.
-#### Get a simple library of text in there to test actual typing.
-#### Rework npc slime sprite
+#### Tweak balance so that text flies at the player more smoothly (from the npc)
 #### Create a module that governs the display of the battle.
 It needs to handle crafty's zoom level and move things around the scene appropriately.
 This should probably go in the Camera component.
 Currently,